 8. Please be aware that your advisor has approximately 50‐70 advisees.
 So, please come prepared to your meeting.

 9. Remember that the department has “advising week” mid‐fall for the spring term and mid spring for the summer and fall terms.
 These questions will provide great opportunities for you and the advisor to problem solve and consider possibilities.

 10. There is a minimum GPA requirement for all psychology majors.
 Students must maintain a 2.5 undergraduate GPA for all coursework.
 If your GPA falls below 2.5, you will need to declare a new major.

-- Generally, registration is open during a mid-semester window for one day, until the Add/Drop period is over for the semester.
-Registration shuts down briefly for students on days were IT may be doing maintenance or on Orientation days.
-All registration dates are listed in the VSU Academic calendar.
+- All registration dates are listed in the VSU Academic calendar.
+Registration may shut down briefly for students on days were IT may be doing maintenance or on Orientation days.

 - To register for classes, enter the registration portal through the Banner Login page.
 You can also view the schedule of classes offered.
 You will need your student ID number beginning with 870 and your password.

 - Students are encouraged to meet with their faculty advisor whenever they are considering making changes to their Plan of Study or whenever they have questions about the order and availability of coursework.

 - It is the responsibility of each student to register for the proper coursework, take the appropriate pre-requisites, and meet all graduation requirements.

 - Drop/Add dates and all registration dates are listed in the VSU Academic Calendar

 - Dropping or withdrawing from a course can have an impact upon your financial aid.
 Prior to dropping or withdrawing from a course please talk with your financial advisor.